context-you-keep/signal-messenger-insights/README.md

 ---

-## 🗺 Roadmap

-* Conversation exports (Markdown / HTML / JSON)
-* Attachment extraction tools
-* LLM-assisted insights:

-  * Conversation summaries
-  * Topic clustering
-  * Highlighting significant messages
-  * Relationship mappings
-* Optional offline-only mode using local LLMs (Ollama)

----

-## ⚖️ Disclaimer
+## Disclaimer

-This tool is designed for **your own Signal Desktop data**.
+This tool is designed for your own Signal Desktop data.
 Do not use it on systems or data you do not own or have explicit permission to analyze.

 ---

-## ❤️ Contributing
+## Contributing

 Bug reports, feature requests, and PRs welcome.

 ---

-## 📄 License
+## License

 MIT